 As we continue to grow and evolve, and even as the world around us continues to do the same, we remember how far we’ve come since our first ice axe, our first shelf, and our first members, and we remain committed to doing right by Lloyd and Mary’s vision of a co-op that puts members first, until the last bell rings.

-In honor of REI’s heritage, we are offering a limited addition ice axe to our members.
+In honor of REI’s heritage, we are offering a limited edition ice axe to our members.
 Individually numbered, each wood handled hot-forged Grivel Mont Blanc Ice Axe strikes the balance between performance and history.
 Learn more about the ice axe and other member exclusive items.